Logo

 Pre-existing suppliers are risk-rated annually, and if appropriate, a new Supplier Due Diligence Assessment is undertaken.

-Over the next year:
+Over the next year we intend to:

 The parts of our business and supply chain where there is a risk of slavery and human trafficking taking place, and the steps we take to assess and manage that risk